 It’s crucial to remember that tests and grades are only one part of a holistic college admission process.
 Students should still focus on building a strong résumé with hands-on and unique learning experiences to help showcase their interests and talents in a particular field.
 Good luck in your college admission journey!

-If you’re worried that the absence of SAT Subject Tests might hinder your applications, check out What Do Colleges Want in an Applicant? to see what you can focus on instead.
+If you’re worried that the absence of SAT Subject Tests might hinder your applications, check out You're an Ideal Applicant!
+Now It's Time to Show Colleges Why to see what you can focus on instead.